 For some items package content may change.
 In case of any questions, please get in touch.

-Anet A6 is available in black color.
+Anet A6 is available in black.
 Its stylish look makes it ideal for both home and professional use.

-The price of Anet A6 is $274.99, which is reasonable considering its functionality.
+The price of Anet A6 is $274.99, which is reasonable considering its functionality, upgradability and overall quality.